samirettali/shortener-backend/README.md

 # URL shortener API
 A simple URL shortener API.

-It allows to create shortened links to registered users
+It allows to create shortened links to registered users and uses JWT tokens for authentication.

 ## Users endpoints
-All users endpoints are prefixed with `/api/users` `POST /register`: creates a user
+All users endpoints are prefixed with `/api/users`

+`POST /register`: creates a user
 ```json
 {